Snowbirds (aerobatic team): Show routine

 Formations and manoeuvres are designed each season by the team, and must be approved by the Canadian Forces, Transport Canada and the United States Federal Aviation Administration (FAA) to ensure safety guidelines are complied with.
 FAA approval is necessary since the team performs in the United States.

 Three aerobatic shows are designed: a high show flown when weather is ideal, a low show and a flat show.
 The latter two are flown where some manoeuvres are not permitted because of cloud.
 A non-aerobatic show, or flypast, is also flown.
 Manoeuvres are arranged from those selected from the Standard Manoeuvre Manual.
 Some elements of the show are passed down from one season to the next.
 These include the Canada burst, heart, downward bomb burst, solo head on crosses, and their signature nine-abreast formation.
 Training occurs over several months.
 Once manoeuvres are mastered and the team is comfortable with the routine, the Snowbirds deploy to CFB Comox for specialized training.
 After approvals are obtained, an "acceptance show" is performed at Moose Jaw to allow representatives from the three approving agencies to see a live performance.
 The team will go on to perform shows throughout North America from May to October.
 The last show is performed at Moose Jaw.

-Snowbirds performing manoeuvres at National Capital Air Show, Ottawa, 1994.